Share This

 Image appears courtesy: Mercer Caverns

 Discovered in 1885, the Mercer Caverns are one of the crown jewels of the Gold Country.
 They’re even named after the gold prospector that found them originally thinking it was a gold mine.
 While he didn’t find gold, he saw the opportunity as an attraction and thus started charging .50 cents for tours.
 It is world renowned for a rare rock formation known as aragonite flos ferri.
 This beautiful and delicate array of aragonite crystals are so beautiful that they won a Grand Prize at the 1900 Paris World Exposition.
-For more bucket list ideas to try this winter in Tuolumne County, check out their 20 ways to experience winter in Tuolumne County.
+For more bucket list ideas to try this winter in Calaveras County, check out their family friendly ways to experience winter in Calaveras County.

 Snowmobile To Views Of Tahoe